-Another problem is the lack of atomicity that may cause the mapping of names to resource to change between policy decision and system call execution.
+Another problem is the lack of atomicity between the time of check and the time of use that may cause the mapping of name to resource to change between policy decision and system call execution.
 An adversary may cause such a state change that allows a process to access a different resource than the one originally approved, for example a cooperating process sharing memory may rewrite system call arguments between policy check and execution.

 Systrace solves both aliasing and atomicity problems by normalizing the system call arguments.
-We provide the normalized values to the operating system in such a way that the name to resource mapping can not be changed by an adversary.
-For filenames this includes resolving all symbolic links and all relative paths.
+We provide the normalized values to the operating system in such a way that the name to resource mapping cannot be changed by an adversary.
+For filenames, this includes resolving all symbolic links and all relative paths.
+The only exception are system calls like readlink, for which we do not resolve the last component.
+As resolved filenames do not contain any symbolic links that should be followed, the kernel denies the monitored process to follow any symbolic links.
+Instead of placing the rewritten arguments on the stack as done in MAPbox [1], we provide a read-only look-aside buffer in the kernel.
+Otherwise, multi-threaded applications can change system call arguments after the policy check.